 - Method 5 – Downgrade iOS 11 to Previous iOS Version

-What Common Cellular Data Issues Might You Encounter After the iOS 11 Update?
+What Cellular Data Issues Are Caused after iOS 11.3 Update?

-Updates can cause a lot of unexpected problems, but that's just part of working with technology.
+Updates can cause various unexpected problems, but that's just part of working with technology.
 Some of the network problems you might get when you update to iOS 11 include:

 - Some apps can't use network data.

-- Some iOS features are using up tons of data (when they didn't before).
+- Some iOS features are using up tons of data (but they didn't before).

 - Your iPhone could not activate cellular data network at all.

-Then how do you fix cellular data issues after the iOS 11 update?
-Well, there are a few different methods you can use to fix this issue of cellular data not working.
+Then how can you fix cellular data issues after the iOS 11 update?
+Well, there are a few different methods you can use to fix this issue -- cellular data not working.
 Here are 5 ways to address the problem.
-Try each one and see if they work:
+Try each one and see if they work.

 Method 1 – Turn on Cellular Data on Your Device

-First, make sure that you cellular service is even working.
-To do this, go to Settings > Cellular (or Mobile Data), then look to see if your cellular data is off.
+First, make sure that your cellular service is working.
+To do this, go to Settings > Cellular (or Mobile Data), then check if your cellular data is off.
 If it is, tap the switch to turn it on.
-Also, make sure that mobile data is enabled for the individual apps, too.
+Also, make sure that mobile data is enabled for the individual apps too.
 You can check this by scrolling down and looking at the list of apps on this same screen.